Day 04 Day 4

 - Which months are likely to be tight

-- Minimum cash balance I should maintain
+- Minimum cash balance one should maintain

 - One recommendation to improve cash flow timing